moreniekmeijer/oh_hell_score_saver/README.md

 For information about the game itself I would like to link to: https://en.wikipedia.org/wiki/Oh_hell

 The program enforces the main rules of *Oh Hell*, a short summary of the flow:
-- It starts by initializing the amount of rounds and players.
+- It starts by initialising the amount of rounds and players.
 - Players bid the number of tricks they expect to win.
 - The sum of bids in a round cannot equal the number of available tricks (to avoid perfect balance).
 - After the round is played, players record their actual tricks won.